cjron128/java-chatbot/README.md

 1. Clone the repository:
    git clone <repository-url>
    cd <project-directory>
+2. Create a file in main/resources and name it config.properties
-2. Update main/resources/config.properties with your OpenAI API Key
+3. Add OPENAI_API_KEY= to config.properties with your OpenAI Key

 ## Running the Project
 1. Build the Project: